matrix-org/synapse/docs/development/contributing_guide.md

 - Passing `POSTGRES=1` as an environment variable to use the Postgres database instead.
 - Passing `WORKERS=1` as an environment variable to use a workerised setup instead.
 This option implies the use of Postgres.
+- Passing `ASYNCIO_REACTOR=1` as an environment variable to use the Twisted asyncio reactor instead of the default one.

 To increase the log level for the tests, set `SYNAPSE_TEST_LOG_LEVEL`, e.g:
 ```sh